gitlabhq/gitlabhq/doc/user/project/issue_board.md

 [Codepen decided to adopt Issue Boards](https://about.gitlab.com/2017/01/27/codepen-welcome-to-gitlab/#project-management-everything-in-one-place) to improve their workflow with multiple boards.

+#### Quick assignments

+Create lists for each of your team members and quickly drag-and-drop issues onto each team member.

 ## Issue Board terminology

 Below is a table of the definitions used for GitLab's Issue Board.